sta48/healinghoney/documents/design-journey.md

     TODO

     SELECT name AS Name,
-        scientfic_name AS ScienctificName,
-        cures AS Cures,
+        benefits AS Benefits
-        type AS Type,
+        description  AS Description,
-        location AS Location
+        location AS Location,
-        lifespand AS Lifespan,
-        description AS Description
+        buy_grow_prepare AS Buy, Grow, Prepare
     FROM Plants;

     ```